fastruby/blog/_posts/2020-04-13-deprecation-warnings-rails-guide.markdown

 author: luciano
 ---

-Deprecation warnings are a common thing in the software world.
-They are warnings that notify the developer that a specific feature (e.g. a method) will be removed soon (usually in the next [Minor](https://semver.org/) version) and should be replaced with something else.
+Deprecation warnings are a common thing in our industry.
+They are warnings that notify us that a specific feature (e.g. a method) will be removed soon (usually in the next [minor](https://semver.org/) or major version) and should be replaced with something else.
-Features are deprecated rather than immediately removed, to provide backward compatibility (a solution that works in both the current and the future version), and to give programmers time to implement the code in a way that follows the new standard.
+Features are deprecated rather than immediately removed, in order to provide backward compatibility (a solution that works in both the current and the future version), and to give programmers time to implement the code in a way that follows the new standard.

 In this guide we'll show you what's the workflow that we use at [FastRuby.io](https://www.fastruby.io) to address deprecation warnings when we [upgrade Rails applications](https://www.fastruby.io/blog/tags/upgrades).